informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 }
 ```

-### Handler output
+### Message processor output

-IBC handlers must be able to return arbitrary data, together with events and log records, as descibed above.
+IBC message processors must be able to return arbitrary data, together with events and log records, as descibed above.
-As a handler may fail, it is necessary to keep track of errors.
+As a message processor may fail, it is necessary to keep track of errors.

-To this end, we introduce a type for the return value of a handler:
+To this end, we introduce a type for the return value of a message processor:

 ```rust
 pub type HandlerResult<T, E> = Result<HandlerOutput<T>, E>;